hfeiss/campingreservations/README.md

 This analysis found no direct correlation between the average distance traveled<sup>[1](#myfootnote1)</sup> , and number of nights one stays at a facility.
 In almost every year, the standard deviation of the averages is greater than the mean itself.

-This data is complicated by reservations made to/from Alaska and Hawaii.
+The power of this test is reduced by reservations made to/from Alaska and Hawaii.
 Computation time did not allow for excluding these states as outliers.

 ![](/images/hypothesistest.png)